BurntSushi/blog/content/post/rust-error-handling.md

   or a quick program, and error handling simply isn't important.
 Beating the convenience of `unwrap` can be hard in such scenarios, so it is very appealing.
-* **When panicing indicates a bug in the program.** When the invariants of your code should prevent a certain case from happening (like, say, popping from an empty stack), then panicing can be permissible.
+* **When panicking indicates a bug in the program.** When the invariants of your code should prevent a certain case from happening (like, say, popping from an empty stack), then panicking can be permissible.
 This is because it exposes a bug in your program.
 This can be explicit, like from an `assert!` failing, or it could be because your index into an array was out of bounds.

 This is probably not an exhaustive list.
 Moreover, when using an `Option`, it